Orange-OpenSource/python-ngsild-client/docs/source/usecases.rst

    - collects incoming domain-specific data
    - converts data to NGSI-LD compliant entities
    - feed the NGSI-LD broker

+- **create a digital twin simulation** by mocking hundreds of NGSI-LD entities :

+   - representative of the real world
+   - using Python to drive their behaviour

 - **administrate the broker**
    allow admin tasks in interactive mode :